 According to Dr. Tynes these pheromones, “send a specific comforting message to the pet, such as ‘you are safe here’ or ‘you belong here.”

-You could use the Feliway Classic Spray that’s available on Amazon.
-It could help reduce your cat’s panting if they’re feeling stressed and make their overall traveling experience more positive.
+You could use It could help reduce your cat’s panting if they’re feeling stressed and make their overall traveling experience more positive.

 Cats also need our attention and love when they feel scared so, try to take breaks to pet your kitty.